 TypeDescription

-Gravity WallA standard kind of retaining wall commonly used in home gardens
+Gravity WallThis is a standard kind of retaining wall commonly used in home gardens.
+It holds the earth back with its weight.
+They’re usually under three feet tall.

-Soil holds the lower portion of a piling wall in place, allowing it to withstand a heavy backload
+Piling WallThis type is a long columnar wall that’s driven deeper into the ground for added support.
+The soil holds the lower portion of a piling wall in place, allowing it to withstand a heavy backload.
+The piles, or “poles,” are typically metal or lumber.

-Cantilever WallA cantilever, or horizontal arm, extends back into the soil and “uses the same earth pressure trying to topple it to stabilize itself.”
+Cantilever WallA cantilever, or horizontal arm, extends back into the soil and “uses the same earth pressure trying to topple it to stabilize itself,” in this wall.

 Do I Need a Retaining Wall?

-• You’re noticing soil erosion – If your home is on a slope, soil erosion can pose a significant problem.
-As soil erodes from your yard, it can also shift out from under your house.
+• You’re noticing soil erosion: If your home is on a slope, soil erosion can pose a significant problem.
+As soil erodes from your yard, it can also shift out of under your house.
 A retaining wall holds back shifty soil, leaving your home’s foundation on solid ground.

 Tips For Building Retaining Walls

-Whether you’re building a DIY retaining wall or hiring a professional for the job, there are a few things to consider.
+Whether you’re building a DIY retaining wall or hiring a professional, there are a few things to consider.

-You should hire a landscaping company if your yard has a sharp slope greater than 3:1 – meaning it declines 1 foot for every 3 feet of distance.
+You should hire a landscaping company if your yard has a sharp slope that declines one foot for every three feet of distance (or has a slope greater than 3:1).
 Trying to excavate the area by yourself could cause more harm than good.

-Retaining walls fulfilling decorative purposes can often consist of any material.
-If your wall fulfills a structural purpose – blocking erosion or stabilizing a hill – it needs a durable, well-established material.
+Be sure to consider the purpose of your wall.
+You can use any material if you’re building a retaining wall for decorative purposes.
+But, your wall fulfills a structural purpose — blocking erosion or stabilizing a hill — use a durable, well-established material.

 The Oregon State University Extension Service offers tips for building long-lasting retaining walls:

-• Wall height – Use geogrid fabric for walls over 4 feet tall.
-Geogrid fabric is a lattice of durable composites that support the structure of a wall.
+• Wall height: Use geogrid fabric for walls over four feet tall.
+Geogrid fabric is a lattice of durable composites that supports the structure of a wall.

-• Drainage – Ensure your wall isn’t negatively affecting your yard’s drainage.
+• Drainage: Ensure your wall isn’t negatively affecting drainage in your yard.
 Add drain piping, filters, or weep holes to help the water drain properly.
 Check out other effective yard drainage enhancements.

-• Backfilling – Backfill each layer of your retaining wall by packing in gravel or another aggregate.
+• Backfilling: Backfill each layer of your retaining wall by packing in gravel or other aggregate.
 Backfilling improves stability and drainage.

 10 Retaining Wall Design Ideas